Heavy clashes rage in central Yemen; dozens killed

 Yemen’s war started in 2014, when the rebels seized the capital, Sanaa, and much of the country’s north.
 A Saudi-led, U.S.-backed intervened months later to dislodge the Houthis and restore the internationally recognized government.
 The conflict has killed some 130,000 people and spawned the world’s worst humanitarian disaster.

-The rebels seek to wrestle control of Marib, closing off Saudi-Arabi’s southern border and taking control of oil fields in the province that would give them leverage in possible peace negotiations.
+The rebels seek to wrestle control of Marib, closing off Saudi-Arabia’s southern border and taking control of oil fields in the province that would give them leverage in possible peace negotiations.

 Alarmed by the Houthis’ renewed push, the Saudi-led coalition bombed their advancing convoys in the sprawling desert around Marib.
 It also brought in ground enforcements from the government-held provinces of Taiz and Shabwa, the officials said.